KSB SE & Co. KGaA

 KSB SE & Co.
 KGaA is a German multinational manufacturer of pumps, valves with headquarters in Frankenthal (Pfalz), Germany.
-The KSB Group has manufacturing plants, sales and marketing organizations, and service operations on every continent.
+The KSB Group has manufacturing plants, sales and marketing organizations, and service operations on every continent except Antarctica.

 1896-1945

 The mechanical engineer, Johannes Klein, received a patent in 1871 on the boiler feed apparatus he invented, and founded Frankenthaler Maschinen- & Armatur-Fabrik Klein, Schanzlin & Becker with Friedrich Schanzlin and Jakob Becker.
 From 1887 the company operated as an Aktiengesellschaft (public limited company) with Johannes Klein at its head.

 KSB’s first subsidiary outside Germany was founded in Great Britain in 1896, managed by Jacob Klein, the younger brother of Johannes Klein.
 Between 1924 and 1934 KSB acquired further plants in Germany and set up European subsidiaries.
 KSB Compañía Sudamericana de Bombas in Argentina was KSB's first subsidiary in the Americas and commenced operations in 1941.
+During the Second World War, KSB was a major supplier to the armaments industry in the Third Reich and played a key role in the development and manufacture of turbopumps for the V2 rocket.

 From 1945-2019

 The company's first Asian-Pacific subsidiary was set up in Pakistan in 1953.
 The companies of Pumpen AG (Homburg), Kleinschanzlin-Bestenbostel (Bremen) and AMAG-Hilpert-Pegnitzhütte AG (Nuremberg/Pegnitz) were amalgamated into Klein, Schanzlin & Becker AG.

 In 1960 the KSB-Stiftung (KSB Foundation) was set up with stated aims of encouraging research in the natural sciences and supporting education in technology, natural science and economics.
 Otto Klein-Kühborth transferred a qualified majority holding of the company's share capital to the KSB-Stiftung (KSB Foundation) in 1964.

 KSB took over French pump manufacturer, Paris-based Pompes Guinard S.A., in 1986 and acquired the world’s second-largest butterfly valve manufacturer, Paris-based Amri S.A., Paris, in 1989.
 In 1988 KSB entered the slurry pumps market with the acquisition of GIW Industries, Inc., Grovetown, USA.
 In 1990 KSB consolidated the eastern German Hallesche Pumpenwerke GmbH as part of the overall AG.
 The joint venture KSB Shanghai Pumps Co.
 Ltd. was founded in 1994.
 MIL Controls Ltd., Mala (Kerala), India, producer of ANSI valves and control valves, was acquired years later.